Who we are

 Creative Lead

-Michelle Cheripka (she/her) is a queer producer and director for multimedia projects, currently based in Los Angeles, USA.
+Michelle Cheripka (she/her) is a queer producer and director for multimedia projects.
 Michelle’s work focuses on personal experiences of systemic issues.
 She works with environmental non-profits, and has experience with tv series, commercials, documentaries, Facebook Live series, and feature films.
 Her independent film work has screened in festivals and venues in New York, London, Los Angeles, Boston, Beijing, and Rotterdam.
+She is currently based in Los Angeles, California (USA) on the ancestral homelands of the Tongva people.

 Project Collaborators